nigelhaim/Notes_3rdYr_1stSem/Ethics.md

 	- Can I rationally will that the act become a universal law?

 **Murder and lying (no matter what the reason is) is always evil**

+---
+# Notes on final project in ethics

+1. Do you agree that data rights are fundamental human rights that we need to protect?
+Why or why not?
+	- Yes because based form the documentary, we can clearly tell on how different people or agencies take advantage of our data.
+They also admitted that in every choice a user made.
+In every update of their life in their social media accounts can be used to exploit and to show information to convince you in their advantage.

+2. What are the ethical issues that surround data collection, manipulation and exploitation done by data technology companies?
+Why are they ethical concerns?
+What principles, core ideas, and theories in ethics discussed in class support your position?
+(Please take note that we are only using the documentary as a springboard.
+You may answer the questions based on your own experience and research on the topic.)
+	- Libertarianism focuses on the promotion of individual rights.
+It is the code of law to protect, respect, and self-preserve oneself in the digital world.
+As the documentary states that the internet "connects people", but doing actions that exploits through a user's personality has the opposite consequences of what the internet is intendedly used for. it is also unethical to promote fallacies to an another person through technology.
+From the start of the internet, people spread different forms of information including fallacies.
+Anyone can inform another person about fallacious moral arguments.
+It is also our duty that we protect the concept of relativism that all beliefs should be equal and not to be put against each other.
+The world expanded its borders through digital footprints, it is our role to also accept diversity and respect each others differences.

+3. What ethical policies must be crafted to protect our data rights?
+Build your own theory of (sufficient) data/information ethics.
+Create arguments as well to back up the justifiability of using the said ethical principles.
+(Reflect and pick up insights from our discussions on Teleological Ethics, Deontological Ethics, Social Contract Theory, and Virtue Ethics.)
+	- Based from the documentary.
+First and foremost is to mitigate or eliminate the spread of fallacies.
+The documentary focuses on how technology can effect elections and people's beliefs.
+It also focuses on how information can easily destroy a person's reputation.
+Technology should also become equal to all walks in life.
+Balancing and verifying information and digital footprints in the internet.
+Creating a safe space and a free flow of inform.
+From the utilitarian perspective it is our duty to think for the greater good.
+The protection of oneself identity and digital interests should be protected and not be exploited for another man's gains.
+Any user can have his or her own beliefs, but it should not be fueled with hatred to the other party that could explode an another digital imbalance in diversity.